18F/handbook/_pages/business-units/18f/chapters/product.md

 You probably won't be assigned to a project in your first week or two.
 That’s okay and expected.
 There are some general government onboarding tasks that you will have to do, which the onboarding lead from Talent will guide you through.
 We also have some internal reading to help you get up to speed with TTS, 18F, and the product team.
 You should also take this time to get to know your teammates, by scheduling 1:1 video calls (known as "virtual tea") with people.

-If you’ve completed your onboarding checklist and still don't have an assigned project, you can shadow a product manager on a current project or work on an internal project.
+If you’ve completed your onboarding checklist and still don't have an assigned project, you may be able to shadow a product manager on a current project or work on an internal project.
 Talk to your supervisor to get more information about how you can get involved with pairing or an internal project.

 ## Who we are